-Investing in stocks is just one way to grow our wealth.
+Investing in company stocks in the Philippines is just one way to grow our wealth.
 However, along with that opportunity, is also a risk of losing its value.
 The growth and shrinking of our investment depend on our chosen company stock to buy with our hard earn money.

 To minimize the risk, we can choose to study strategies in buying and selling stocks.
 This can be about the fundamental analysis of the company by looking at its financial statements, and technical analysis of its stocks’ price action in the form of charts.
 Both types of analysis can help grow our investment if done correctly and can also reduce it if executed wrongly.

 Table of Contents

 What are Stocks and where to Buy in the Philippines?

 In general term, stocks or shares refers to the portion of the company owned by an individual person or investing firm.
 Stocks are usually sold by private and public companies.

 However, the stocks of private companies are not available to every individual and it is not traded in the stock exchange or in the PSE.
 On the other hand, stocks of publicly traded companies are available to everyone as long as they have funds to buy stocks through an accredited stockbroker.
 It is also listed on the stock exchange.
 Owning a stock entitles you to the company’s earnings and a portion of assets.

 In the Philippines, investors and stock traders buy and sell stocks at the Philippine Stock Exchange (PSE).
 The latter is the national stock exchange of the country.